earldouglas/sbt-war/README.md

 styles/style.css
 ```

-Classes under *src/main/scala* are compiled and included in the .war
+Classes under *src/main/scala* are compiled and included in the WAR
 file under *WEB-INF/classes*.

-Dependencies are copied as .jar files into the *WEB-INF/lib/* directory.
+Dependencies are copied as JAR files into the *WEB-INF/lib/* directory.

 Static assets (such as .html files, stylesheets, images, etc.) are
-copied from *src/main/webapp* to to the root of the .war file.
+copied from *src/main/webapp* to to the root of the WAR file.

 ## Getting started from a template